org-tigris-jsapar/jsapar/docs/index.md

 parsing to be able to deal with them later.
 * Support for consuming or producing an internal xml format which can be used to transform any of the supported formats into any markup language by the use of xslt.

 ## Quality goals
+* All features fully documented, discussed and demonstrated.
 * Unit tests for (almost) all classes within the library.
+* Examples demonstrating all features.

+We are not quite there yet, but we are working on it...

 ## Documentation
 * [Introduction](introduction)